Frequently Asked Questions

 You must register under French citizenship.

-I have been on a break from my studies for over two years.
+I took a break from my studies more than two years ago.
 What should I do?

-You must submit a request for authorization to resume your studies tothe University’s Continuing Education Office todetermine whether you qualify for undergraduate or continuing education, which may be eligible for funding.
+You must submit a request for authorization to resume your studies tothe University’s Continuing Education Office todetermine whether you qualify for undergraduate or continuing education—which may be funded.

 While waiting for a response from another educational institution, I enrolled at the University of Montpellier.
-What should I do if I change my mind about continuing my studies?
+What should I do if I change my mind about my future studies?

 What happens if I don’t register by the deadline?